vespene-io/_old_vespene/docs/source/setup.rst

     /opt/vespene
     /etc/vespene
-    /etc/vespene/settings.d
     /var/log/vespene
     /var/spool/vespene
     /tmp/vespene/

 If you like, you can skip our setup scripts and configure everything by hand (once you see what they do), or adapt them to use your favorite install automation - that is your choice.
 However, for the first time, we recommend trying the setup scripts.

 Is My Platform Supported?
 -------------------------

-Whether or not setup scripts are provided in the project, Vespene aims to be compatible with all Linux or Unix distributions.
+Vespene aims to be compatible with all Linux or Unix distributions.

-Where your favorite distros are not supported yet we absolutely take patches to add them.
+The program already supports these, and where your favorite distros are not supported in the install scripts, we absolutely take patches to add them.

+The setup scripts currently support:

+* Ubuntu LTS distributions
+* CentOS 7 and RHEL 7
+* Arch Linux
+* OS X (via homebrew)

+All setup processes except OS X will run under the 'vespene' account, except OS X, which will run as the user who installed it.
+You can either use an existing PostgreSQL server or one of the install scripts can help you install a new one.

 The only thing we clearly don't support yet is Windows.
-Windows worker support and automation will come in the near future.
+Windows worker support and automation will likely come in the near future.
 If you are interested in working on Windows support, please let us know!

-For this first release, the "setup/" directory of a checkout includes setup scripts for CentOS7 and the latest Ubuntu LTS, which was "Bionic Beaver" at the time of writing this.

 Once you have the app running in production mode, you may wish to know how to work on it as a developer.

-For development setup instructions, see :ref:`development_setup`, which includes OS X development tips.
+For developer setup instructions, see :ref:`development_setup`, which includes OS X developer tips.
+If you regularly develop on a Mac, skipping the install instructions and using the development instructions may be something you would like to do.
-Michael does a LOT of his development for Vespene on OS X and everything also works fine there.

 Where To Run What
 -----------------